dji-sdk/Mobile-SDK-Tutorial/Android-FPVDemo/en/FPVDemo/Part1/FPVDemo_Part1_en.md

 ~~~
 Run your project code on an Android device or Android emulator to complete the activation procedure.
 Instructions for running your code can be found here: http://developer.android.com/intl/zh-TW/tools/building/building-eclipse.html

-Check the 'LogCat' panel at the bottom of the Eclipse window for a return message.
+Check the 'LogCat' panel at the bottom of your coding environment window for a return message.

 ![logcat](https://raw.githubusercontent.com/alexanderwangus/Mobile-SDK-Tutorial/master/Android-FPVDemo/en/images/logcatScreenshot.png)